realthunder/asm3-wiki/Expression-and-Spreadsheet.md

   searched at last.

 * <a name="pseudo-property"></a>`.identifier`.
-A new syntax is introduced to make it easy for user to directly referencing a _local property_ without ambiguity, by preceding the `identifier` with a `.`, similar to Python's relative import syntax.
+A new syntax is introduced to make it easy for user to directly reference a _local property_ without ambiguity, by preceding the `identifier` with a `.`, similar to Python's relative import syntax.